scroll down

 Roadside Sobriety Tests may also include the administration of a portable DUI breath test.

-Roadside sobriety testing conducted as a part of a DUI investigation constitutes a full "search" in
+Roadside sobriety testing conducted as a part of a DUI investigation constitutes a full search in

 the constitutional sense of that term and therefore must be supported by probable cause.
 The